iamkirankumaryadav/Library/Data Engineering/Terms.md

 Some systems even combine both approaches, using batch processing for historical data and stream processing for real-time updates.

 ### **Data orchestration**
-- The process of automating the flow of data between different systems and tools throughout its lifecycle.
+- Data orchestration is the automated process of managing how data flows throughout an organization.
-- Imagine you're conducting an orchestra, where each musician (data source) plays a part, and the conductor (orchestrator) ensures they all play in harmony to create a beautiful piece (valuable insights).
-Here's a breakdown of data orchestration and its role:
+- Imagine it as a conductor for your data pipelines, ensuring everything runs smoothly and efficiently.

 **The Roles of Data Orchestration:**

-* **Data Integration:** It brings data from various sources like databases, applications, cloud storage, and even social media feeds into a centralized location.
+* **Data Integration:** It brings the scattered data from various sources like databases, applications, cloud storage, and even social media feeds into a centralized location.
 * **Data Transformation:** Orchestration can automate tasks like cleaning the data, converting formats, and deriving new features to prepare it for analysis.
-* **Workflow Management:** It defines the sequence of steps data needs to go through, ensuring everything happens in the right order and at the scheduled time.
+* **Workflow Management:** It defines the sequence of steps the data pipeline needs to go through, ensuring everything happens in the right order and at the scheduled time.
 * **Dependency Management:** Orchestration tracks dependencies between different data processing tasks.
 For instance, some tasks might need the output from others before they can begin.
 * **Error Handling and Monitoring:** The orchestration system can handle errors that might occur during data processing, retry failed tasks, and notify data engineers about any issues.